 Struggling to find a lightweight backpack roomy enough to take on long weekend trips but also strong enough to pack heavy gear on overnighters?

 Gregory Packs may not be as popular of a name as other household outdoor gear brands but they certainly know how to make incredible backpacks.
-Their Gregory Mountain Products Z 55 Backpack, Storm Black, Medium easily outcompetes with others in the 55 liter category, thanks to its superior design and impressive tech features.
+Their Z55 backpack easily outcompetes with others in the 55-liter category, thanks to its superior design and impressive tech features.

 In this Gregory Z55 review, I’ll break down the key specs followed by my personal take and final recommendation.